 The location is a little dicey.
 A very run down area, a few homeless people sleeping in doorways a block from the hotel.
 I wouldn’t walk outside at night.

-Traveller from Albuquerque
+Traveller from Rochester, NY

 Historic Hotel Andaluz places guests in downtown Albuquerque, a 10-minute drive from Albuquerque International Sunport.
 It's …More

-Traveller from Texas
+Traveller from Staten Island, NY

-Traveller from Chico, CA
+Traveller from Gonzales, CA

-Located in Downtown Albuquerque, this hotel is 1.3 mi (2.1 km) from Maxwell Museum of Anthropology and 2.1 mi (3.4 km) from …More
+Located in the heart of Albuquerque, this hotel is 0.7 mi (1.2 km) from Puerto Del Sol Golf Course and 2.7 mi (4.3 km) from …More